 BESTSELLING AUTHOR ELSEBETH Egholm began her career behind the keys of a piano.
 She spent many years as a student of music at The Royal Academy of Music and at the Department of Musicology at the University of Aarhus, before she enrolled at the Danish School of Journalism also in Aarhus.
-Egholm spent a few years working for a daily newspaper, but by 1992 she was living with future husband, the late British author Philip Nicholson, in the Maltese island of Gozo, working as a freelance writer.
+Egholm spent a few years working for a daily newspaper, but by 1992 she was living with future husband, the late British author Philip Nicholson (’A.J.
+Quinnell’), on the Maltese island of Gozo, working as a freelance writer.

-EVENTUALLY EGHOLM BEGAN making a name for herself as the author of a string of well- crafted short stories published in women’s magazines in both Denmark and the other Nordic countries.
-Her first novel The Free Women’s Club was published in 1999 to unanimous acclaim.
-In Scirocco and Opium she moved into the darker corners of family and marriage, combining a full- bodied plot with an engaging dose of international suspense.
+EVENTUALLY EGHOLM BEGAN making a name for herself as the author of a string of well crafted short stories published in women’s magazines in both Denmark and the other Nordic countries.
+Her first novel The Free Women’s Club was published in 1999 to wide acclaim.
+In Scirocco and Opium she moved into the darker corners of family and marriage, combining a full bodied plot with an engaging dose of international suspense.

-HER LATEST NOVELS As The Night Knows The Stars and The Red Birds are psychologically suspenseful standalone novels that have topped the Danish bestseller charts.
+HER LATEST NOVELS, As The Night Knows The Stars, The Red Birds and The Messenger, are psychologically suspenseful standalone novels that have topped the Danish bestseller charts.

 BOOKS